-sourceStr A null-terminated string containing a sequence of one or more Smalltalk contextObject The OOP of a GemStone object to use as the compilation context.
-If method of the class of contextObj.

-OOP\NO\CONTEXT, the code is compiled as an anonymous method in which self == nil.
-Otherwise, the compilation is done as if the code is an instance symbolList The OOP of a GemStone symbol list.
+- sourceStr A null-terminated string containing a sequence of one or more Smalltalk statements to be executed. - contextObject The OOP of a GemStone object to use as the compilation context.
+If OOP_NO_CONTEXT, the code is compiled as an anonymous method in which self == nil.
+Otherwise, the compilation is done as if the code is an instance method of the class of contextObj. - symbolList The OOP of a GemStone symbol list.
 Smalltalk resolves symbolic references in source code by using symbols that are available from symbolList.
-A value of OOP\NIL means to use the default symbol list for the current GemStone session (that is, System myUserProfile symbolList).
+A value of OOP_NIL means to use the default symbol list for the current GemStone session (that is, System myUserProfile symbolList).